Child support

 - Parent A’s care cost percentage is subtracted from their income percentage – this gives a difference of negative 14% (this is Parent A’s “child support percentage”).
 Because this figure is negative (that is, Parent A’s care cost percentage is more than their income percentage), Parent A will be paid child support by Parent B.

-- Parent A’s negative 14% child support percentage is then used to calculate the amount of child support they will receive from Parent B. See below in this section, “How much child support will be paid”
+- Parent A’s negative 14% child support percentage is then used to calculate the amount of child support they will receive from Parent B (see: “How much child support will be paid”).

 What if I have children by more than one ex-partner?